-The Siege // Fantasy / Medieval / Environment / Design
+Transplant Walker // Sci-Fi / Cyberpunk / Props / Design

 This is a piece that I did for an in-class demonstration at FZD School of Design on the topic of integration of photos into your concept art workflow.

-I imagined a mid size Mayan city on the cost after a dramatic temperature drop and a couple of days of snowfall, desperately huddling together and turning to their gods, trying to placate their obvious anger with some burnt offerings.
+I imagined a mid-size Mayan city on the coast after a dramatic temperature drop and a couple of days of snowfall, desperately huddling together and turning to their gods, trying to placate their obvious anger with some burnt offerings.

 That’s how I came to this equipment design study (done in roughly 4 hours), that focuses heavily on the possible, rather than on the crazy high tech.
-AR glasses with bone conduction and mic providing continuous connection to the coordination AI (and neck strap so these drunks don’t lose them… that often); shoulder holster with integrated radio antenna, Thumbprint locked weapon holster and 2 miniaturized body cameras to fit into a shirt collar; Utility pouch for relatively up to date foldable service phablet together with smart watch; Wireless charging holsters (powered by the battery unit in the shoulder holster) for 3-4 lightweight forensic drones (LIDAR and stereoscopic multi spectral crime scene mapping and evidence recognition).
-Also of course a pattern projector for certain synthetic fabrics, to display identification as police (When weapon is drawn and the detective is NOT undercover :D).
-Oh yeah and they got finally rid of the stupid idea of buttons on shirt by using smart material bonding strips, which comes in handy when the whole outfit is a little desheveld from a hard previous night out drinking, like this detective has done.
+AR glasses with bone conduction and mic providing continuous connection to the coordination AI (and neck strap so these drunks don’t lose them… that often); shoulder holster with integrated radio antenna, Thumbprint locked weapon holster and 2 miniaturized body cameras to fit into a shirt collar; Utility pouch for relatively up to date foldable service phablet together with smartwatch; Wireless charging holsters (powered by the battery unit in the shoulder holster) for 3-4 lightweight forensic drones (LIDAR and stereoscopic multispectral crime scene mapping and evidence recognition).
+Also, of course, a pattern projector for certain synthetic fabrics, to display identification as police (When the weapon is drawn and the detective is NOT undercover :D).
+Oh yeah, and they got finally rid of the stupid idea of buttons on shirts by using smart material bonding strips, which comes in handy when the whole outfit is a little disheveled from a hard previous night out drinking as this detective has done.
 New tech, old vices...

 Near Future Homicide Detective 02 // Design / Gear / Linework & Value

-In the same setting, I felt compelled to do another detective of the homicide department of the Baltimore PD.
-I am focusing on a centralized core system for coordination and data processing but beyond that it would still be meat bags, doing the groundwork, so no Minority Report kind of tech or Elysium-esk robot policemen in this environment.
+In the same setting, I felt compelled to do another detective in the homicide department of the Baltimore PD.
+I am focusing on a centralized core system for coordination and data processing but beyond that it would still be meat bags, doing the groundwork, so no Minority Report kind of tech or Elysium-esque robot policemen in this environment.

 Since I did the female Jimmy McNulty version last time around already as African American, this detective comes from another ethnic background that will predictably see a population increase all over the world.
 I see him as an adaptation of Bunk Moreland from the original show, that’s why he displays a certain pride in his suit style (including the 3D-printed fabric applications), along with considerable weight and sports a strongly flavored cigar type vape device.
 An AR monocle-visor is less distractive than the full glasses (still complete though with bone conduction headphones and mic) and he also carries the crime scene data hub at his utility harness that provides feed updates from the sky-mimetic blimp drone overhead that relays the gigabytes of traffic back and forth, which the cops need to work.
 He also carries the standard shoulder holster with integrated radio antenna, thumbprint locked weapon holster and 2 miniaturized body cameras clipped to different sections of his attire; He has taken his foldable service phablet out of the utility pouch to casually display his credentials to a citizen he is questioning; Due to the spacious data hub he is not carrying as many forensic LIDAR drones.
 He also tries to keep the pattern projector for the ID display in his shirt’s fabric at a minimum, since he hates the visually loud projections, that - according to him - “ruin every m*?@§#$%&*ing outfit”.